lyknny/BlueOC-Entrance-Test/README.md

 ## The Data Flow
 1. Store: The current state of the application at a specific time.
 2. View: The state rendered the UI application.
-3. Actions: The UI application gets update actions via the input.
+3. Actions: The UI application gets updated actions via the input.
-4. Store: The new state is updated the UI application.
+4. Store: The new state is updated in the UI application.
 5. Reducers: The reducers calculate the new state value based on the state and action arguments -> Support Redux's scalable and predictable state management

 ## Available Commands to Run the Application